syncfusion-content/javascript-docs/js/Chart/Technical-Indicators.md

 {% endhighlight %}

 ## Indicators yAxisName
-Name of the vertical axis used for indicator.  [`yAxisName`] (../api/js/ejchart#members:indicators-yaxisname)property  is used when y axis name is not specified
+Name of the vertical axis used for indicator.  [`yAxisName`](../api/js/ejchart#members:indicators-yaxisname)property  is used when y axis name is not specified

 {% highlight javascript %}